 Every season, affordable music, dance, film, and theatre events are offered to students and their teachers from K-12 classrooms across the region.
 Students experience everything from high-energy acrobatics and Appalachian music to international dance and literary classics brought to life through theatrical productions.
-In recent seasons, more than 8,000 students across our region have attended APPlause Series events.
+In recent seasons, thousands of students across our region have attended APPlause!

+Series events.

 This academic year, the APPlause!
-Series will be completely virtual and completely free, offering compelling programming to connect to K-12 classrooms, thanks in large part to generous donors who believe in supplying educators with arts programming that will spark creativity and inspire a love of learning.
+Series offers compelling programming to connect to K-12 classrooms, thanks in large part to generous donors who believe in supplying educators with arts programming that will spark creativity and inspire a love of learning.